abiwinanda/express-ts-sample/README.md

 You can then run the app by running `node dist/index.js`

-## Build Scripts to Automate Repetitive Stuffs
+## Build Scripts to Automate Repetitive Tasks

 Create script inside `package.json` to automate repetitive stuff